katur/dotfiles/macos_setup.md

 - Chrome
   - Make Chrome the default browser (in System Preferences)
-  - Log in to Chrome to sync Chrome preferences and extensions
+  - Log in to Chrome to sync preferences and extensions
   - Right click on uBlock and uSelect (etc) icons to "Hide in Chrome Menu"
   - In Advanced Settings, change download location to Desktop
 - 1Password
-  - Also install 1Password mini, and the Chrome extension
+  - Also install 1Password mini and the Chrome extension
+- Slack, Screenhero, Skype
 - BetterTouchTool*
   - Allow BTT to "control your computer" in System Preferences > Privacy
   - Enable window snapping (BTT settings)